-If a student choses to drop a course after the last official day to drop a course, a grade of "F" will be recorded on the student's transcript.
+If a student chooses to drop a course after the last official day to drop a course, a grade of "F" will be recorded on the student's transcript.

-Students who withdraw from a FNP specialty course (NU 510, Family Nurse Practitioner I: Care of Children; NU 511, Family Nurse Practitioner II: Care of Adults; NU 512, Family Nurse Practitioner III: Care of Women; and/or NU 513, Specialty Focus Practicum) will be unable to apply completed clinical hours to the total required clinical hours for graduation from the FNP program.
+Students who withdraw from a FNP specialty course (NU 510 Family Nurse Practitioner I: Care of Children; NU 612 Family Nurse Practitioner II: Care of Women; NU 545 Family Nurse Practitioner III: Care of Adults I; NU 610 Family Nurse Practitioner IV: Care of Adults II; NU 613 Specialty Focus Practicum) will be unable to apply completed clinical hours to the total required clinical hours for graduation from the FNP program.
 Students must repeat the entire clinical course regardless of the juncture of withdrawal or the reason for the withdrawal.